chalpenny/seleniumhq.github.io/docs_source_files/content/introduction/the_selenium_project_and_tools.en.md

 and relied heavily on the injection of JavaScript to the web page under test to emulate a user's interaction.

-Whilst JavaScript is a good tool to let you introspect the properties of the DOM and to do certain client-side observations that you would otherwise not be able to do, it falls short on the ability to naturally replicate a user's interactions as if the mouse and keyboard are being used.
+While JavaScript is a good tool to let you introspect the properties of the DOM and to do certain client-side observations that you would otherwise not be able to do, it falls short in the ability to naturally replicate a user's interactions as if the mouse and keyboard are being used.

 Since then, Selenium has grown and matured a lot, into a tool widely used by many&mdash;if not most&mdash;of the largest organisations around the world.
-Selenium has gone from a homebrewed test automation toolkit developed at Thoughtworks for a niché audience and a specific use case, to the world's _de facto_ browser automation library.
+Selenium has gone from a homebrewed test automation toolkit developed at Thoughtworks for a niche audience and a specific use case, to the world's _de facto_ browser automation library.

-Just as Selenium RC made use of the tools of the trade available at the time, [Selenium WebDriver]({{< ref "/webdriver/_index.md" >}}) drives that tradition on by taking the browser interaction part to the browser vendor's home turf and asking them to take responsibility of the backend, browser-facing implementations.
+Just as Selenium RC made use of the tools of the trade available at the time, [Selenium WebDriver]({{< ref "/webdriver/_index.md" >}}) drives that tradition on by taking the browser interaction to the browser vendor's home turf and asking them to take responsibility of the backend, browser-facing implementations.
 Recently this work has evolved into a W3C standardisation process where the goal is to turn the WebDriver component in Selenium